- Understanding Web3 and the Role of Blockchain

 Numerous examples exist of businesses using a blockchain to improve their supply chain management.

 One such example is De Beers, the world’s largest diamond producer.
-De Beers has developed a blockchain platform called Tracr, which tracks the journey of a diamond from the mine to the consumer.
+De Beers has developed a blockchain platform called Tracr that tracks a diamond’s journey from the mine to the consumer.

-This helps to ensure the authenticity of the diamonds and prevent the sale of conflict diamonds.
-Another example is Walmart, which has partnered with IBM to use blockchains for food traceability.
+This helps ensure diamond authenticity and prevent the sale of conflict diamonds.
+Walmart, for example, has partnered with IBM to use blockchains for food traceability.

 By tracking food products from farm to store, Walmart can quickly identify and remove contaminated products, thereby enhancing food safety.